 Mom Shares How Rosewood Saved Her & Her Family

 Specialized Treatment for Adolescents and Adults in Tempe, Arizona

 We offer specialized and separate treatment programs for both adolescents and adults.
 Our adolescent program works closely with families throughout the treatment and recovery process, helps adolescents reintegrate into their lives, and teaches them how to develop positive coping skills while establishing healthy core values.

 Levels of Care

-- Our Intensive Outpatient Program (IOP) ensures a continuum of care for patients who are transitioning from a higher level of inpatient care.
+- Our Intensive Outpatient Program (IOP) ensures a continuum of care for adolescent and adult patients who are transitioning from a higher level of inpatient care.
 The Program provides regular, structured group therapy and programming throughout the week, while allowing clients the flexibility to resume their everyday activities, such as work or school.

 Programs and Services at Rosewood Tempe

 While every patient’s individualized treatment plan is unique, it will likely include one or more of these services: